HenriJ/careless/README.md

 var style = {color: "red"};
 var divWithStyle = <div style={style}></div>;

-// This OK only in careless (because it doesn't care) var otherDivWithStyle = <div style="color: red;"></div>
+// This OK only in careless (because it doesn't care), but not valid react var otherDivWithStyle = <div style="color: red;"></div>
 ```